The HBS Waitlist Strategy

 Free Event

 Harvard Business School is one of the most prestigious graduate programs in the world.
-The application process is difficult and the competition is fierce - so you should feel good about making it to the waitlist!
+The application process is complicated and the competition is fierce - so you should feel good about making it to the waitlist of a top business school!
 At this stage, you’ve got your foot in the door.
-Now it’s a waiting game - which is understandably difficult, especially for such a major decision.
-However, there are certain things you can do (and not do), to improve your chances of gaining admission.
+Now it’s a waiting game - which is understandably difficult, especially for such a significant decision.
+However, there are certain things you can do (and cannot do) to improve your chances of gaining admission.

-MBA programs use waitlists to manage the applicant pool over the course of several rounds.
-This ensures they build the strongest class possible at the end of the full application cycle.
-Being waitlisted is not the end of the road and actually signals that the AdCom thinks highly of your application.
-The school may not be ready to extend you an offer, but they like what they see.
+MBA programs use waitlists to manage the applicant pool throughout several rounds.
+This ensures they build the most robust and diverse class possible at the end of the whole application cycle.
+Receiving a waitlist status is not the end of the road and signals that the admissions committee thinks highly of your application.
+The school may not be ready to offer you, but they like what they see.

-There are various reasons why an applicant is placed on the waitlist.
-Some of these may involve hesitancy over a particular factor in the applicant’s profile, such as test scores or years of experience.
-Schools could also be holding spots for future rounds in order to compare applicants of a similar profile.
-Regardless, the quality of MBA applicants is consistently strong and programs are becoming more and more competitive - which means the waitlist is likely here to stay.
+There are various reasons why business schools might put an applicant on the waitlist.
+Some may involve hesitancy over a particular factor in the applicant’s profile, such as test scores or years of experience.
+Schools could also be holding spots for future rounds to compare applicants of a similar profile.
+Regardless, the quality of MBA applicants is consistently strong, and programs are becoming increasingly competitive, which means the waitlist is likely here to stay.

 Free trial!